calloc134/font-export/README.md

 This project extracts font data from system fonts on Windows using Rust and the Windows API.

-## Overview

-The program:

-- Reads configuration from a `config.toml` file that specifies the `font_name` and `output_filename`.
-- Creates a compatible device context (DC) and a font using safe RAII wrappers in Rust.
-- Extracts font data with the Windows `GetFontData` function.
-- Writes the retrieved font data to a file.

 ## Setup and Usage

 1.  **Download the Release:**